 Julia Wolfe to be Honored in Penn State's Center for the Performing Arts Presentation

-We are excited to continue the celebration of the Pulitzer Centennial this spring when MacArthur Fellow Julia Wolfe will be at Penn State's University Park campus in conjunction with a residency by Bang on a Can All-Stars as part of the Center for the Performing Arts presentation of Wolfe's award-winning composition Anthracite Fields, March 30 at Eisenhower Auditorium.
-Anthracite Fields will be performed by Bang On A Can All-Stars and Penn State Concert Choir, with Christopher Kiver conducting.
+We are excited to continue the celebration of the Pulitzer Centennial this spring.
+On March 30 MacArthur Fellow Julia Wolfe will be at Penn State's University Park campus in conjunction with the Center for the Performing Arts' presentation of her Pulitzer Prize-winning composition Anthracite Fields.
+Bang On A Can All-Stars and Penn State Concert Choir will perform Anthracite Fields, with Christopher Kiver conducting.

 "One thing that is really important to me was to honor that life.
 It's not like nobody knows the history but it's not necessarily mainstream history.
 I really wanted to leave it open for people to think.
 I didn't want to hammer them over the head and say, "Listen to this.
 This is a big political issue."
 It really was, "Here's what happened.
 Here's this life and who are we in relationship to that?"" -Julia Wolfe on her musical composition Anthracite Fields.